Maryland Soybean Board Invests $375K to Advance Grower Profitability

 www.mdsoy.com

 Detailed priorities, along with research guidelines may be found by visiting https://www.mdsoy.com/research/.
-All pre-proposals must be submitted on the provided application form without any attachments.
-Researchers submitting proposals to continue previously funded research are not required to complete a pre-proposal.
-Applicants for which their project was selected for submission of a full proposal will be notified in early November.
+New this year, all pre-proposals must be submitted through the Maryland Soybean Board’s project management platform.
+Interested applications may contact Executive Director Danielle Farace for access to the platform.
+Continuations of previously funded research projects are not required to complete a pre-proposal.
+Those invited to submit a full proposal will be notified in early November.

-Project selections are made by the farmer-leaders who volunteer their time to serve as Directors on the Board.
+Project selections will be made by the farmer-leaders who volunteer their time to serve as Directors on the Board.
 MSB administers soybean checkoff funds for soybean research, marketing and education programs in the state.
 It is funded by farmers through an assessment of one-half of one percent of the net market value of soybeans at their first point of sale.
 One-half of the checkoff funds stay in Maryland for programs; the other half is sent to the United Soybean Board.

 Maryland farmers grow about half a million acres of soybeans, producing more than 20 million bushels of beans each year.
 With a value of nearly $200 million to the state’s economy, soybeans are one of Maryland’s top crops.
 For more information on MSB, visit www.mdsoy.com.